rabiawaqar06/rabiawaqar06/README.md

 ## 📌 What I’m Up To

-- Building sentiment analysis projects (both code & no-code)
+- Building AI Agents (both code & no-code)
 - Contributing to team projects during the AI Bootcamp
 - Automating everyday tasks just for fun
 - Growing into a better problem-solver, one commit at a time